Blake Moore: Tenure

-Moore voted against the Infrastructure Investment and Jobs Act.
+In November 2021, Moore voted against the Infrastructure Investment and Jobs Act.

 In the wake of the Taliban's conquering of Afghanistan, Moore introduced the Afghanistan Accountability Act to investigate what the Biden administration knew before deciding to leave Afghanistan.

-As of November 2021, Moore voted with Joe Biden's preferred positions 16% of the time, according to FiveThirtyEight's tracker.
+As of November 2021, Moore voted with Joe Biden's preferred positions 16% of the time, according to FiveThirtyEights tracker.

 In 2021, Moore co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-On July 19, 2022, Moore and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Moore was one of 47 Republican representatives to vote for the Respect for Marriage Act, which codifed the right to same-sex marriage in federal law.

+On November 8, 2023, Moore defeated six other candidates to become the GOP conference vice chair, the position that was vacated by the ascension of Mike Johnson to the role of Speaker of the House.Rep.
+Blake Moore hopes new leadership role will help GOP ‘go out and win the future’, Deseret News.
+November 8, 2023.

+In February 2024, Moore voted against the impeachment of Alejandro Mayorkas as part of a procedural move in order to allow the vote to brought again under a motion to reconsider.
+He would vote in favor of it the second time around.